 After full time study at university in the UK to complete his electrical and electronic engineering degree, Phil became a Systems Engineer designing, integrating and testing instrumentation tracking radars.
-He subsequently landed on Australian shores as a radar systems engineer to work on the Jindalee Over the Horizon Radar Network (JORN).
-An original 18 month contract in Australia turned into 5 years and subsequently permanent residence and citizenship.
+He subsequently landed on Australian shores as a radar systems engineer to work on the Jindalee Over the Horizon Radar Network (JORN) as Project Manager.
+An original 18 month contract in Australia turned into 5 years and subsequently permanent residency and citizenship.
 Responsibility grew with key design responsibility in areas such as radar and signal processing, plus integration and test lead responsibilities at radar sites in outback Queensland and WA.
 By this time 11 years had passed on the project.

 Phil remained in Australia involved in the system design and engineering management on a range of defence and commercial projects including unmanned aerial vehicles, exercise mines and communications systems.

-In 2009 Phil began working on the Australian Navy, Landing Helicopter Dock (LHD) Project as Integration Manager.
-The Canberra Class of two LHDs (HMAS Canberra and HMAS Adelaide) has upgraded the navy's amphibious fleet and are the largest vessels ever operated by the Royal Australian Navy (RAN).
+In 2009 Phil began working on the Australian Navy Landing Helicopter Dock (LHD) Project as Integration Manager.
+The Canberra Class of two LHDs (HMAS Canberra and HMAS Adelaide) has upgraded the navy's amphibious fleet and are the largest vessels ever operated by the Royal Australian Navy.

 Phil retired from this position in December 2012.
-He has a passion for problem solving and thinking outside the square to develop novel solutions that's resulted in retirement lasting less than a year.
+He has a passion for problem solving and thinking outside the square to develop novel solutions that has resulted in retirement lasting less than a year.
 Phil undertakes extensive research, testing and field trials to ensure Solar 4 RVs provides accurate technical information and guidance.